sturei/EDGE-2/README.md

 GitHub destop is recommended for interacting with Github.
 VSCode is recommended for developing with C++, typescript and other languages. npm and node are required for building the typescript code; nvm is recommended for installing and managing them as below.
 Note that nvm should NOT be installed via Homebrew.
 Use the instructions below.
+Bruno is recommended for manual testing of server-side api's.

 Install them globally as follows: